 Although the major source of lead exposure to children is living in housing built before 1978 that has deteriorating lead paint, another source is adults working in lead occupations who bring lead home on their shoes or clothes and expose their spouse and children.
-MIOSHA regulations require employers to wash work clothes and provide showering facilities and clean and dirty change rooms for lead-exposed employees to reduce "take-home" exposure to their families.
+MIOSHA regulations require employers to wash work clothes, provide showering facilities, and clean and dirty change rooms for lead-exposed employees to reduce "takehome" exposure to their families.
 It is important that workers who have children six years or younger who live in or frequently visit their home assure that these children are tested for lead.
 Unfortunately, this is not happening; only one in three families with adults exposed to lead at work report that their young children are tested for lead.
-When these children are tested, 34.6% are found to have an elevated blood lead level (Table 11).
-This is a much higher percentage of elevated blood lead levels than typically found among children less than six years of age tested for blood lead in the state (3.1%) (18).
+When these children are tested, 32.5% are found to have an elevated blood lead level (Table 10).
+This is a much higher percentage of elevated blood lead levels than typically found among children less than six years of age tested for blood lead in the state (2.5%) (19).
 Children of lead-exposed workers are a high-risk group for having an elevated blood lead and efforts to increase lead testing in these children should be expanded.
-In a separate project funded by the Michigan Child Lead Exposure Elimination Commission (CLEEC), a program for the monitoring and mitigation of take-home lead exposures was conducted in Genesee and Ingham counties (19).
-This project identified 320 establishments that potentially used lead so as to provide them with educational materials concerning best practices for reducing the potential for take-home lead exposures and for cleaning lead dust in the home, and information on getting themselves and their families blood lead levels measured.
+In a separate project funded by the Michigan Child Lead Exposure Elimination Commission (CLEEC), a program for the monitoring and mitigation of take-home lead exposures was conducted in Genesee and Ingham counties (20).
+This project identified 320 establishments that potentially used lead and then provided them with educational materials concerning best practices for reducing the potential for take-home lead exposures and for cleaning lead dust in the home, and information on measuring their own and their families' blood lead levels.
 Questionnaire results showed that, while 55.4% of workers did work with or have exposure to lead on at least an occasional basis, only 43.2% of establishments trained workers on lead hazards and a minority implemented recommended practices for reducing take-home lead exposures, such as having employees change clothes (49.1%) and shoes (43.6%) before leaving the work site.
 Thirty eight percent of the workplaces employed workers with children younger than six years old.
-Dust sampling on the floors of employees' vehicles across all industry types sampled showed all vehicles sampled had measurable amounts of lead and nearly all samples were over the EPA dust-lead standard for house floors, with many samples containing lead at a concentration several orders of magnitude higher than the EPA standard.
+Dust sampling on the floors of employees' vehicles showed all vehicles sampled had measurable amounts of lead and nearly all samples were over the EPA dust-lead standard for house floors, with many samples containing lead at a concentration several orders of magnitude higher than the EPA standard.

-In its twenty-second year of operation, the surveillance system for lead continues to prove successful in identifying adults with elevated lead levels and sources of exposure that could be remediated to reduce exposures in Michigan.
-The number of individuals with elevated blood lead levels has plateaued in recent years and more work is needed to reduce BLLs in adults (Figures 3-5).
+In its twenty-third and twenty-fourth year of operation, the surveillance system for lead continues to prove successful in identifying adults with elevated lead levels and sources of exposure that could be remediated to reduce exposures in Michigan.
+The number of individuals with elevated blood lead levels, which decreased from the early 2000's has plateaued in recent years and more work is needed to reduce BLLs in adults (Figures 3-5).